deeheber/ecs-run-task-demo/README.md

 The sample script runs the task in the AWS account's default ECS cluster, but you can change the script to have it run in a different cluster.

-You will also likely want to change the container image to yours since this example pulls the "hello world" script from DockerHub.
+You will also likely want to change the container image to yours since this example pulls the "hello world" image from DockerHub.

 ## Quickstart